“You must unlearn what you have learned.” —Yoda

 I look forward to hearing from you.

-The Coaching Conversation is an affiliate of amazon and receives a small amount if you purchase through here.
-Thank you in advance.
+The Coaching Conversation is an amazon affiliate.
+We make a small amount when you buy through here which helps to support the expenses associated with this blog.
+Thank you in advance for your support.

 I also am a big fan of the public libraries and independent bookstores.
 So, I understand that choice.

 One of my favorite subscriptions is to The Athletic.
 I appreciate the quality of the writing.
 If you are interested, subscribe here.